-In DT40 cells, the five Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal 5'-upstream region from positions -1923 to +30 of the Pax5 gene based on their hyper-acetylation levels.
-In clone cl.2-1, those except K23/H3 exhibited full binding ability of histone H3 to DNA at any cultivation stages based on their hypo-acetylation levels (Fig. 7-13).
-Consequently, the structure of chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, should be loose form in DT40 cells, but change to tight form at the early stage in clone cl.2-1 and remain unchanged until the late stage.
-These facts agreed with the findings that the gene expression of Pax5, which is high level in DT40 cells, is dramatically suppressed to low (or no) level at the early stage in clone cl.2-1 and thereafter remains unchanged during cultivation (see Fig. 7-10).
+In DT40 cells, the five Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal 5'-upstream region from positions -1923 to +30 of the Pax5 gene based on their hyper-acetylation levels.
+In clone cl.2-1, those except K23/H3 exhibit a full binding ability of histone H3 to DNA at any cultivation stages based on their hypo-acetylation levels (Fig. 7-13).
+Consequently, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, is the loose form in DT40 cells, but changes to the tight form at the early stage in clone cl.2-1 and remains unchanged until the later stage.
+These facts agreed with the findings that the gene expression of Pax5, which is a high level in DT40 cells, is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-1 and thereafter remains unchanged during cultivation (see Fig. 7-10).

-In DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal 5'-upstream region from positions -2250 to +145 of the Aiolos gene based on their hyper-acetylation levels.
-In clone cl.2-1, those except K23/H3 exhibited full or less binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at any cultivation stages (Fig. 7-13).
-Accordingly, the structure of chromatin surrounding the proximal $\sim 2.1$ kb 5'-upstream region of the gene, which may consist of $\sim 11$ nucleosomes, should be loose form in DT40 cells, but change to tight (or somewhat loose) form at the early stage in clone cl.2-1 and remain unchanged until the late stage.
-These facts agreed with the findings that the gene expression of Aiolos, which is high level in DT40 cells, is drastically suppressed to low (or no) level at the early stage in clone cl.2-1 and thereafter remains unchanged during cultivation (see Fig. 7-10).
+In DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal 5'-upstream region from positions -2250 to +145 of the Aiolos gene based on their hyper-acetylation levels.
+In clone cl.2-1, those except K23/H3 exhibit a full or less binding ability of histone H3 to DNA based on their hyporor somewhat hyper-acetylation levels at any cultivation stages (Fig. 7-13).
+Accordingly, the chromatin structure surrounding the proximal ~2.1 kb 5'-upstream region of the gene, which may consist of ~11 nucleosomes, is the loose form in DT40 cells, but changes to the tight (or somewhat loose) form at the early stage in clone cl.2-1 and remains unchanged until the later stage.
+These facts agreed with the findings that the gene expression of Aiolos, which is a high level in DT40 cells, is drastically suppressed to a low (or no) level at the early stage in clone cl.2-1 and thereafter remains unchanged during cultivation (see Fig. 7-10).

-In DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibited no binding ability of histone H3 to DNA within chromatin surrounding the proximal 5'-upstream region from positions -2031 to +200 of the EBF1 gene based on their hyper-acetylation levels.
-However, in clone c1.2-1, especially K9/H3, K18/H3 and K27/H3 possessed full (or less) binding ability of histone H3 to DNA based on their hyper- or somewhat hyper-acetylation levels at any cultivation stages (Fig. 7-13).
-Accordingly, the structure of chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, should be loose form in DT40 cells, but change to tight (or somewhat loose) form at the early stage in clone cl.2-1 and remain unchanged until the late stage.
-These facts agreed with the findings that the gene expression of EBF1, which is high level in DT40 cells, is almost completely suppressed to low (or no) level at the early stage in clone cl.2-1 and thereafter remains unchanged during cultivation (see Fig. 7-10).
+In DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal 5'-upstream region from positions -2031 to +200 of the EBF1 gene based on their hyper-acetylation levels.
+However, in clone cl.2-1, especially K9/H3, K18/H3 and K27/H3 possess a full (or less) binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at any cultivation stages (Fig. 7-13).
+Accordingly, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, is the loose form in DT40 cells, but changes to the tight (or somewhat loose) form at the early stage in clone cl.2-1 and remains unchanged until the later stage.
+These facts agreed with the findings that the gene expression of EBF1, which is a high level in DT40 cells, is almost completely suppressed to a low (or no) level at the early stage in clone cl.2-1 and thereafter remains unchanged during cultivation (see Fig. 7-10).